GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 [`pthread_join`](https://man7.org/linux/man-pages/man3/pthread_join.3.html) can be called later at any time to wait for the thread to finish the execution, and get the result returned from the callback.
-It accepts the earlier assigned thread handle as well as a pointer to store the result in
+It accepts the earlier assigned thread handle as well as a pointer to store the result.
-- in this case I don't have any results, so I'm just passing `NULL`.
+In this case, there aren't any results so the function takes a `NULL` as an argument.

 To compile code using threads with Emscripten, you need to invoke `emcc` and pass a `-pthread` parameter, as when compiling the same code with Clang or GCC on other platforms: